toddaustin07/Edge-ONVIF-Driver/README.md

 Even if your camera is not listed there, check the manufacturer's documentation to see if they *claim* ONVIF compatibility.
 It should be noted that although a manufacturer may claim ONVIF compliance, it may not be a complete, or fully-functional implementation if it is not on the official conformant product list noted above.
 Notes on how this driver works with brand-specific cameras will be updated in this document as they are discovered.

-To date, this driver has been tested with Reolink and Hikvision cameras.

 #### Profiles
 ONVIF defines specific Profiles, which define the feature set the camera supports.
-This Edge driver requires only the Streaming Profile (Profile S).
+This Edge driver requires only the Streaming Profile (Profile S) for both streaming video and *CellMotionDetector* events, but it can also support the *MotionAlarm* events from Profile T cameras.

 ### Reolink
 Many Reolink cameras should work with this driver, but not all.